isomerpages/nlb-biblioasia/_jan-to-mar-2022/Siti  Radhiah’s Cookbooks for the Modern Malay Woman.md

 #### **A Mission to Spread Knowledge**

-Encouraged by the success of her first cookbook, Hidangan Melayu, published in 1948, Siti Radhiah went on to write a second one in 1949.[^7] In the preface she wrote:
+Encouraged by the success of her first cookbook, *Hidangan Melayu*, published in 1948, Siti Radhiah went on to write a second one in 1949.[^7] In the preface she wrote:

 “Since my first book titled ‘Hidangan Melayu’ was well received by my female readers, here I attempt to arrange and write a cookbook of kuih to develop our library.
 For the contents of this book, I have compiled [recipes for] new styles of kuih that I have tried, which were taught to me by my friends who are experts at making kuih, and found to be nice.
 Since I feel that it would be good to share this knowledge, I have compiled [the recipes of] as many as 50 kinds of kuih for my sisters who would love to try them too...
 Hopefully, [this cookbook] will become a bit of a service to my bangsa [nation], particularly to the women.”[^8]